plabayo/rama/README.md

 [ws]: https://github.com/de-vri-es/hyper-tungstenite-rs

 All these technologies are built-in to rama and drive many of its provided services.
-Llama is also bundled with some custom middleware layers as well that can be used in combination with these services.
+`rama` is also bundled with some custom middleware layers as well that can be used in combination with these services.
 Important to know is that:

 - All layers are optional and composable how you want;